-- (1) This section applies to a person, including a relevant service provider, who performs a function, or exercises a power, under this part. - (2) Despite section 17, the person must have regard to the human rights principle in performing the function or exercising the power.
+- (1) This section applies to an entity, including a relevant service provider, that performs a function, or exercises a power, under this part. - (2) Despite section 17, the entity must have regard to the human rights principle in performing the function or exercising the power.